 8 macaroni penguins hatch at Kansas City Zoo

 KANSAS CITY, Mo.
-(AP) — The Kansas City Zoo is home for eight fluffy new macaroni penguin chicks.
+(AP) — Eight fluffy macaroni penguin chicks have been born at the Kansas City Zoo.

-Eggs for the chicks were flown in from SeaWorld San Diego and hatched in incubators in Kansas City, the zoo announced Tuesday.
-It is the first time in the zoo's 110-year history that it has had this species of penguin.
+Their eggs were flown in from SeaWorld San Diego and hatched in incubators in Kansas City, the zoo announced Tuesday.
+It is the first time in the zoo's 110-year history that it has been home to this species of penguin.

 Zookeepers are raising the chicks by hand, which includes giving each of them up to six feedings a day of a mixture of herring, krill and vitamins.

 The food is working, as the chicks continue to gain weight, the zoo said.
-They averaged only 92 grams at birth but are gaining 10% to 15% of their body weight every day.
-They'll eventually grow to be about 10 pounds and 2 feet tall.
+They averaged only 3.25 ounces (92 grams) at birth but are gaining 10% to 15% of their body weight every day.
+They'll eventually grow to be about 10 pounds (4.5 kilograms) and 2 feet (60 centimeters) tall.

-The chicks are expected to go on exhibit at the zoo in the next few weeks.
+The chicks are hidden from the public, for now, but are expected to join the general exhibit in the next few weeks.

 Macaroni penguins are listed as vulnerable to extinction.
-They get their name from the the bright yellow crest of feathers above their eyes because in the 18th century, a gentleman who wore flashy feathers in his cap was known as a “macaroni,” the zoo said.
+They get their name from the bright yellow crest of feathers they'll eventually grow above their eyes because in the 18th century, a gentleman who wore flashy feathers in his cap was known as a “macaroni,” the zoo said.